 Dr. Tom Lembo, Podiatrist and Arch Support Guru, Gives Comfort Tips for Fallen Arch Sufferers.

-3. ....and let's not forget the popular winter boots.
-"The pair of "insert name of popular fleece-lined sheep skin boots we can't mention by name legally" you have are wonderfully comfortable for casual use.
-If you have fallen arches, they aren't for walking theme parks.
+"That pair of "popular fleece-lined sheep skin boots we can't mention by name legally" you have can be wonderfully comfortable for casual use.
+But if you have fallen arches, they aren't for walking theme parks.
 They aren't for walking the mall.
 They aren't for wearing from sun up to sun down between the months of December to April.
 Sorry.
 They're not.
-Chances are your feet have told you this already, have you been listening?"
+Chances are your feet have told you this already.
+Have you been listening?"

 Is there a person with flat feet who hasn't had one of those days when their feet have simply said, "Enough!"?

 "The whole idea that people can make the right decisions about their feet, as long as you give them the information they need, that's what it's all about," says Dr. Lembo, a podiatrist who's been treating people with fallen arches for almost 20 years.